‘Married At First Sight’ Season 5 Premiere, Cast: Get To Know ‘MAFS’ Contestants

 Tell us!
 Are you excited to see Married At First Sight Season 5 and Second Chances?
 Sound off in the comments below.

-Marrried At First Sight Season 5 airs April 20 on Freeform.
+Married At First Sight Season 5 airs April 20 on Freeform.
 Watch the promo below:

 [Featured Image by Lifetime]